-The Medical Training Initiative (MTI) is a mutually beneficial scheme that provides junior doctors from all over the world with the opportunity to work and train in the UK, while giving trusts a high quality, longer-term alternative to using locums to fill rota gaps.
+The Medical Training Initiative (MTI) is a mutually beneficial scheme that provides junior doctors from all over the world with the opportunity to work and train in the UK, while giving hospitals a high-quality, longer-term alternative to using locums to fill rota gaps.
 The scheme facilitates General Medical Council (GMC) registration and tier 5 (Government Authorised Exchange) visa for those eligible.

-Now in its eighth year, the RCP scheme is the largest of all UK college programmes, with more than 300 international medical graduates currently working in the UK.
-Its role is to:
+The RCP scheme is the largest of all UK college programmes, with more than 300 international medical graduates currently working in the UK.